You are viewing the New York/Venezuela Chapter

 Request the full institutional dossier.

-Complete program dossier includes governance documentation, budget framework, FMV comparables, artist selection protocol and impact measurement framework.
+For foundations, institutional partners and major donors: the complete dossier includes governance documentation, budget framework, artist selection protocol and impact measurement framework.